natesworks/shelly/README.md

 - `cd`: Changes the current directory.
 - `exit`: Exits the shell.

+## TODO

+Things that I will do before release.

+- Custom placeholders
+- Error handling
+- Code cleanup

 Feel free to contribute to the development of Shelly by submitting pull requests or reporting any issues you encounter.